retro16/acsi2stm/README.md

  * Variant: STM32F103C8
  * Upload method: Serial
  * CPU speed: 72MHz (normal)
- * Optimize: Fastest (-O3)
+ * Optimize: Faster (-O2)
  * Port: your USB serial dongle

 Note: you can use any setting in the "Optimize" menu.
-O3 is recommended for fastest performance.
+O2 is recommended for fastest performance, O3 does not bring any speed improvement but generates much bigger code.

 If you have different options in the Tools menu, it may be because you don't have the correct board installed.